-Winter may be on its way but that doesn't mean exercise should move inside.
+The weather is certainly feeling colder, but that doesn't mean exercise has to move inside.
 Training outdoors has lots of great benefits.
-Sundried ambassador Heather Taylor gives us a list of the extra benefits you gain when exercising outside.
+Sundried ambassador Heather Taylor gives us a list of the extra benefits you gain when exercising outside during winter.

 A large study found that outdoor exercise is associated with increased energy and revitalisation, as well as decreased confusion, anger, depression and tension, when compared to exercising indoors.
 Outdoor participants also reported enjoying their workouts more and said they were more likely to repeat them than participants who trained inside.

 It may make you feel better about yourself.

 No need to feel self conscious outside, regular outdoor exercise has been proven to boost your self esteem.

 Soak up the sunshine benefits (even in winter)

 When the sun hits the skin, it creates vitamin D3 which is important for bone health and metabolic function.
 Extra exposure to sunlight during the day can also help you sleep better at night, improve immune function, and increase endorphin production.

 You can burn more calories when you exercise outside